albioninnovate/sensors_telescope/README.md

 * Start on boot so that all that is required in the field is power on.
 * Be accessible via fixed IP or hostname from the laptop
+* the host name needs to match in both the server and the client.
+The host name should match the server, e.g. triscopepi.local or devpi.local.
+* TODO add the host name to the configuration file so thi can be changed in just one place.
 ```
 triscopepi.local
 ```